pschanely/CrossHair/README.md

 ## Limitations

-An (incomplete) list of present limitations.
-Some of these will be lifted over time (your help is welcome!), some may never be lifted.
+A (wildly incomplete) list of present limitations.
+Some of these will be lifted over time (your help is welcome!); some may never be lifted.

 * Automated theorem provers have very different perspectives on hard problems and easy problems than humans.
   * Be prepared to be surprised both by what CrossHair can tell you, and what it cannot.